aes-erlangen/aes-erlangen.github.io/content/events/automotive-demo/index.md

 In addition, we explain the HW and SW landscape used for our in-car technology demos.
 We are happy to answer questions about our team, how we work and what vacancies we can offer.

+If you would like to participate in this event, please register [here](https://docs.google.com/forms/d/e/1FAIpQLSea-S6Jpt0Zi2McmcwSHEftNODqE8zFTCuu4p_XZLpJ04yjeg/viewform?usp=pp_url)!

 <!-- show more -->

 <img src="automotive-demo.png" width=500/>